The Daily Walk with Miracles

 Many people think that to be qualified to call yourself an existentialist, you need some sort of deep knowledge or understanding of philosophy.
 I’m here to tell you, it just ain’t so.
 Really though, that point of view has some kind of merit.
 Most existentialists I ever knew as such were a bunch of intellectual, philosopher type people who went around spouting stuff like “existence precedes essence,” and then proceeding, ad nauseum to educate you in boring ways about just what that means.
 That’s why most people who understand philosophy are mostly lonely, and deserve your sympathy, maybe.
 There WAS one particular book on philosophy I read while I was in college back in the seventies, Will Durant’s “The Story of Philosophy,” (Amazon.com), which is really all you need to read to understand most of the great philosophers in history and their ideas.
 The rest is just for those poor, idealistic-but-unfortunate souls who actually take college classes in philosophy.
 (Likely the experience ruins them for much of their lives, LOL.)
 Yes, if you’re that intellectual and lonely, as my optical mineralogy professor used to say, “that’s unfortunate.”
 Either you made a poor choice in your course selection or else you attend an Ivy League school, I guess.

 But really, a lot more people are existentialists than ever realized it.
 It’s NOT about understanding philosophy, and it’s not about being intellectual in any way at all.
-The main basis of understanding yourself to be an existentialist is simple a proper and deep understanding of the irony and absurdity of life, especially perhaps, modern life.
+The main basis of understanding yourself to be an existentialist is simply a proper and deep understanding of the irony and absurdity of life, especially perhaps, modern life.
 It is the sort of deep feeling exemplified by the sentence: “That a life like mine should happen to ME.”
 If you feel that way, you basically are an existentialist.
 SEE, you are really an existentialist and didn’t know it.
 You poor person.
 For those who have some kind of fierce barn durst to get educated about philosophical existentialism, we have provided one of the better videos about this from PBS, below.

 But then, in many ways life is a learning session, a series of lessons God seems to want you to learn.
 And by the time in your life that you’ve finally learned the most important lesson (that we need to truly love one another), your life is usually mostly over.
 Now that’s ironic.
 The sad thing is that many people never learn this, so the world is a sad, absurdly evil place.
 But I strongly believe, “love is gathering,” and someday soon, He will come.

 If you’re into the whole philosophical side of existentialism, you might enjoy The Existential Quiz on Go To Quiz, a site which no doubt gathers information and sells it to marketers, but nonetheless sounds like a lot of fun.
-That is, so long as you’re not carrying around some absurd idea about privacy on the internet!
+That is, so long as you’re not carrying around some absurd idea about privacy on the internet, LMAO!

 Existentialism: Crash Course